maielmeligyy/erarunner/README.md

 - **GameManager**: Controls game flow, score, eras, and overall game state
 - **PlayerMovement**: Handles player controls, collision detection, and lives
-- **PuzzleManager**: Implements the four different puzzle types between eras
+- **PuzzleManager**: Implements the four different puzzle types between eras - not fully impleemented in game
-- **PowerupManager**: Manages different powerup effects and their durations
+- **PowerupManager**: Manages different powerup effects and their durations - not fully implemented in game
 - **ObstacleGenerator**: Dynamically spawns obstacles based on the current era
 - **EndlessGround**: Creates the scrolling ground effect with infinite terrain